katamyra/Krish-GSOC-2025/README.md

 #### **4. Phase III: Future Direction, Architectural Pivot, and Current Work**

-The investigation in Phase II made it clear that a new backend strategy was required due to the legacy Thrift API's protocol and design flaws.
-The initial strategic response was to design and begin development on a new, standalone API: the `admin-api-server`.
-This service made to provide modern, RESTful endpoints specifically for managing compute and storage resources.
+The investigation in Phase II made it clear that a new backend strategy was required due to the legacy Thrift API's protocol and design flaws, or the server would have to be adapted to run on HTTP.
+Based on this and discussions with the community, I began design and development on a new, standalone API: the `admin-api-server`.
+The idea was that this API would provide a modern, RESTful endpoints API specifically for managing compute and storage resources, which could then be adapted over time to take up more responsibilities from the airavata-api.
+The benefit to this is that the API could be built with the user-based paradigm in mind.

-However, as this work progressed, a key strategic decision was made at the community level to avoid architectural fragmentation and the operational overhead associated with adding more standalone microservices.
-The new, preferred strategy was to consolidate this new functionality by enhancing an existing core service.
-The logical home for these new administrative capabilities was identified as the `research-service`.

-Therefore, the project underwent a second, more complex architectural pivot.
-The goal was no longer to build a new standalone service, but to create a **v2 of the `research-service` API** that would incorporate all the necessary admin functionality.

-This pivot introduced a significant and nuanced engineering challenge.
-The work, architecture, and logic that had been designed for the standalone `admin-api-server` could not simply be copied over.
+However, as this work progressed, we decidede it was better to avoid architectural fragmentation and the operational overhead associated with adding a whole new separate API.
+I pivoted into instead adding a new version 2 api to the `research-service` API.
+This was a second, also complex architectural pivot which introduced a significant and nuanced engineering challenge because the work, architecture, and logic that had been designed for the standalone `admin-api-server` could not simply be copied over.
 Instead, it needed to be carefully **translated and adapted to work within the constraints of the `research-service`'s existing v1 architecture**.

 This translation effort is the core of my current work and involves several complexities:
 * **Reconciling Architectural Patterns:** The design patterns and assumptions of the new `admin-api-server` had to be reconciled with the established conventions and patterns already present in the `research-service`.
 * **Integrating Data Models:** The new data models for compute and storage resources had to be carefully integrated into the existing persistence layer of the `research-service`, ensuring consistency and avoiding conflicts.
-* **Refactoring Business Logic:** All the business logic written for the standalone service is being methodically refactored and re-instrumented to fit within the existing service layers and dependency injection framework of the `research-service`.

-This work is challenging as it requires a deep understanding of both the newly designed components and the existing application's internal structure.
-My current focus is on this methodical integration, embedding the necessary admin functionalities into the `research-service` to create its powerful new v2 API.
-The UI components developed in Phase I are now queued to connect to these forthcoming v2 endpoints once they are exposed.
+If you are more interested in the specific implementation details in the v2 API, feel free to take a look at the v2 API PR (linked below)!

 ---